Former Malaysian PM Muhyiddin charged with corruption | Politics

 The former premier and opposition leader was charged with four counts of abuse of power and two counts of money laundering.
 Muhyiddin, 75, pleaded not guilty to all six charges and said the accusations were "organised political persecution".

-The case will be heard next on May 26th.
-The former leader said he will face an additional charge of abuse of power on Monday.
-Muhyiddin and his party have faced graft investigations since losing the national election in November, with the party's bank accounts frozen by the anti-graft body and two leaders charged with bribery.
+The case will be heard next on May 26.
+Muhyiddin said he will face an additional charge of abuse of power on Monday.
+The Malaysian Anti-Corruption Commission denied the accusations of political motivation and interference in its probe involving Muhyiddin.

-The former premier has also been banned from leaving the country.
-Prime Minister Anwar, who has long vowed to undertake reforms to improve governance and fight corruption that has long plagued Malaysia, has dismissed accusations that the charges against Muhyiddin are politically motivated.
+Prime Minister Anwar, who has long vowed to undertake reforms to improve governance and fight corruption that has long plagued Malaysia, has also dismissed accusations that the charges against Muhyiddin are politically motivated.
 Anwar said he has not interfered in investigations.
+UPCOMING POLLS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)